haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

     {% raw %}{{trans "Thank you for your order from %store_name." store_name=$store.getFrontendName()}}{% endraw %}
     {% raw %}{{trans "Once your package ships we will send you a tracking number."}}{% endraw %}

-The `trans` directive will translate strings into whatever locale is configured for the store from which the email is being sent.
-For example, if an email is being sent from a store view that is configured to use the `fr_FR` locale, the emails are translated to French.
+The `trans` directive will translate strings into whatever locale is configured for the store from which the email is being sent. 例如， if an email is being sent from a store view that is configured to use the `fr_FR` locale, the emails are translated to French.

 Please note, that variable assignment must not contain spaces.